Friday, November 11, 2011

 The deeper we get into the casual

-of Marcus and Alex´s life
+aspects of Marcus and Alex´s life,

 the more we want to dwell there, the more

-we want to make it last
+we want to make it last, to ignore

 what we´ve already seen and

-.
+move on.
 Such is the effects

-, that an almost
+of these wishes, that an almost

 15 minutes long 'nudity scene'

-, that would otherwise
+in a apartment, that would otherwise

-have shocked any audience
+have shocked any audience,

 becomes a ‘resting spot’,

-a ‘refreshing shade of a tree‘
+a ‘refreshing shade of a tree‘ [if you will],

 for the tired witness [meaning us], thou it